 FOR A FREE CONSULTATION CALL TODAY!

-Violation of a temporary protective order is charged as a Gross Misdemeanor and is punishable by 364 days in jail and a fine not to exceed $2,000.
-Violation of an extended protective order is charged as a Category C Felony and is punishable by a term of one (1) to five (5) years imprisonment and a fine not to exceed $10,000.
-(NRS 33.400, NRS 193.130, NRS 193.140).
+Violating a TPO (granted as a result of domestic violence) is a Misdemeanor and is punishable by six (6) months in jail and a fine not to exceed $1,000.
+Violating a TPO (granted to protect a child) is a Gross Misdemeanor and is punishable by 364 days in jail and a fine not to exceed $2,000.
+Violating an EPO is a Category C Felony and is punishable by a term of one (1) to five (5) years imprisonment and a fine not to exceed $10,000.
+(NRS 33.100, NRS 33.400, NRS 193.130, NRS 193.140).